Kingdom Men at CrossRoads

 Kingdom Men at CrossRoads will challenge and equip you to be the man that courageously leads and lovingly serves his family, prayerfully supports his church, and joyfully serves his community.

-We hope you will consider joining us for a cup of coffee and an understanding of God's plan and design for men.
-For more information, contact Wayne Daley.
+We hope you will join us for a cup of coffee,with a desire to understand God's plan and design for your life.

-Through the end of the year, we'll be investing time to learn more about one another and our lives in order to be praying for one another.
+We're dedicated to investing time to learn more about one another to know how we should be praying for one another.

 Again, I saw vanity under the sun: one person who has no other, either son or brother, yet there is no end to all his toil, and his eyes are never satisfied with riches, so that he never asks, “For whom am I toiling and depriving myself of pleasure?”
 This also is vanity and an unhappy business.